libp2p/specs/http/README.md

 ## Peer ID Authentication

-When using the HTTP Transport, peer id authentication is optional.
+When using the HTTP Transport, Peer ID authentication is optional.
 You only pay for it if you need it.
 This benefits use cases that don’t need peer authentication (e.g., fetching content addressed data) or authenticate some other way (not tied to libp2p peer ids).

-Specific authentications schemes for authenticating Peer IDs will be defined in a future spec.
+Specific authentication schemes for authenticating Peer IDs will be defined in a future spec.

 ## Using HTTP semantics over stream transports

 Application protocols using HTTP semantics can run over any libp2p stream transport.
 Clients open a new stream using `/http/1.1` as the protocol identifer.
 Clients encode their HTTP request as an HTTP/1.1 message and send it over the stream.
 Clients parse the response as an HTTP/1.1 message and then close the stream.
 Clients SHOULD NOT pipeline requests over a single stream.
-Servers SHOULD set the [`Connection: close` header](https://datatracker.ietf.org/doc/html/rfc9112#section-9.6) to signal to clients that this is not a persistent connection.
+Clients and Servers SHOULD set the [`Connection: close` header](https://datatracker.ietf.org/doc/html/rfc9112#section-9.6) to signal to clients that this is not a persistent connection.

 HTTP/1.1 is chosen as the minimum bar for interoperability, but other encodings of HTTP semantics are possible as well and may be specified in a future update.